robertdavidgraham/telnetlogger/README.md

 per minute.
 This program logs both which IP addresses are doing the attempts, and which passwords they are using.

+I wrote it primarily because installing `telnetd` on a Raspberry Pi wasn't sufficient.
+For some reason, the Mirai botnet doesn't like the output from Telnet, and won't try to login.
+So I needed something that produced the type of Telnet is was expecting.
+While I was at it, I also wrote some code to parse things and extract the usernames/passwords.

 # Usage

 Just run the program in order to see passwords and IP addresses appear on stdout.